-When your business relies on steady cash flow to restock inventory and pay employees, clients taking their time paying invoices could mean the difference between staying in business or having to rely on credit or loans to keep the lights on.
-The best factoring companies can help you bridge the gap between unpaid invoices keeping your finances in check.
+When your business relies on steady cash flow to purchase inventory and pay employees, clients taking their time paying invoices could make you worry about making ends meet.
+The best factoring companies can provide you with the cash your need to cover expenses and keep your business running.

 Best Factoring Companies

 |OTR Solutions||Top rated customer service|

 |Porter Freight Funding||Great for freight factoring|